 Strategic Enrollment and Student Success Plan

 Over the past few years, UNC has experienced inconsistent new first-year and new transfer student enrollment.
-While undergraduate enrollment has grown by 4% since 2014, there is a need to establish long-term achievable enrollment goals that help shape the incoming class while balancing head count and net tuition revenue.
+There is a continued need to establish long-term achievable enrollment goals that help shape the incoming class while balancing head count and net tuition revenue.

 Colorado remains a competitive recruitment environment where students and families are presented with a multitude of options to fit their educational goals.
 UNC must assess current market position, price elasticity of students we attract, and establish a sustainable discount rate for new and continuing students while setting aggressive and attainable enrollment goals.